top of page

 • When working with live animals (and the human animal!), there are no guarantees and things do not always go as we hope or plan for.

-• While we appreciate an applicant may become frustrated or upset at any sudden changes we might make, it should be understood and appreciated that we are absolutely 100% transparent and that this new information may alter both yours and our perception of compatibility.
+• While we appreciate an applicant may become frustrated or upset at any sudden changes, it should be understood and appreciated that we are absolutely 100% transparent and that this new information may alter both yours and our perception of compatibility.

 • Our experience guides us to err on the side of caution rather than take risks.

-• In any case, we will not be pressured or swayed to make unwise decisions in an effort to appease the applicant or mitigate emotions.
+• We will not be pressured or swayed to make unwise decisions in an effort to appease the applicant or mitigate emotions.

-• Any such decisions could lead an adopter to be satisfied in the moment but subsequently become dissatisfied with or end up unprepared for the animal's new situation, condition or behavior.
+• While appeasing people may lead an adopter to be satisfied in the moment, we know subsequently, they'd become dissatisfied with or end up unprepared for the animal's new situation, condition or behavior.

 What information do you need for the application?

-• We must have all parts of your application (including pictures and proof of residence) and the $5 processing fee, in order to begin a review.
+• We must have all parts of your application (including virtual home check (pictures of your home) and proof of residence) and the $5 processing fee, in order to begin a review.

 • We ask for information about your family so that we can get to know you and your lifestyle so that we can match you with a suitable animal: